miknab/EuclidEmulator/README.md

 The redshift has to be 0 <= z <= 5.

+Input values outside this range will produce an error.

 ## Code structure
 ### Main emulator code
 The emulator source code consists of four files: